Nature Methods

 Nature Methods is a monthly peer-reviewed scientific journal covering new scientific techniques.
 It was established in 2004 and is published by Springer Nature under the Nature Portfolio.
 Like other Nature journals, there is no external editorial board and editorial decisions are made by an in-house team, although peer review by external experts forms a part of the review process.
 The editor-in-chief is Allison Doerr.

-Every year, the journal highlights a field, approach, or technique that has enabled recent major advances in life sciences research as the "Method of the Year".